patrickfust/documentation-generator/demos/README.md

 # Demos

-Here you'll find different demos to show how to use the dcoumentation generator.
+Here you'll find different demos to show how to use the documentation generator.